 Grubs in apples are scary and revolting – particularly if you only find half a grub, right?

-Apart from the visceral disgust of biting into an apple and finding that something beat you to it and is already living inside, it also downgrades the quality of the fruit.
+There’s the visceral disgust of biting into an apple and finding that something is living inside.
+But it also downgrades the quality of the fruit.

 Apples that have been infected with Codling moth are much less usable, and less valuable for all these reasons: